Why Pivotal Counseling isn’t “in network”

 Many clients are confused by our not taking insurance.
 Some have even asked if they can give us the paperwork from their insurance so we can join their network.
-We can certainly understand any client wanting to make the most of their insurance.
+We certainly understand clients wanting to make the most of their insurance.
 However, there are several reasons why Pivotal Counseling chose to not directly accept or bill insurance.
 Some of those may also be reason for you to reconsider attempting to use your insurance for counseling.

 Who Is The Client?

 When it comes to insurance, there can only be one client.
 For an individual client, this may not be much of an issue but for couples or families, this can be a problem.
 It means that we have to identify someone as “the client,” the one with the problem.
 The other person can be there as a support according to the insurance records (coded as “family therapy”).
 However, only the one person is listed on the insurance claim.

 Couples or family issues are best seen as something that the pair or group of you are addressing together, and even subtle notions that someone’s diagnosis can be blamed for all of the issues can create difficulties in therapy.
 Therapy is about everyone coming in and owning their own parts in the problems within the bigger system.
 Having an one person as the “identified patient” can get in the way of that.